About our scholarships

 Ara reserves the right to withdraw scholarship provision (in year)

 Ara renews its portfolio of scholarship provision on an annual basis

 Applying for a scholarship

 To apply for a scholarship, you must first meet the entry requirements for the programme associated with the scholarship.
-Scholarships cannot be confirmed until you have been offered a place and been accepted into a programme of study.
+Scholarships cannot be awarded until you have been offered a place and confirmed your enrolment.

 As a scholarship applicant, you may be required to attend an interview.